voytas75/Courses/courses/Introduction_to_Regex_in_PowerShell.md

 6. **Regular Expressions Cookbook (Book)** - Written by Jan Goyvaerts and Steven Levithan, this book provides practical examples and solutions for various real-world regex challenges.
 ISBN: 978-1449319434

 These sources are trusted and widely used by developers and learners to deepen their understanding of regular expressions.
 They offer both theoretical explanations and practical examples to help users master regex effectively.
 Happy learning! 🌟

-Feel free to experiment with different text files and patterns to solidify your understanding and proficiency in using regex with the `Get-Content` cmdlet! 🌟

 This course will provide you with a solid foundation in using regex within PowerShell.
 Enjoy your learning journey! 🚀